 It’s no surprise to anyone that sales with Amazon in 2017 will get more complicated.
 There is more competition.
 It will probably weed out those that aren’t committed and aren’t willing to invest the time and money needed.
 It’s going to get more sophisticated.
 The person just throwing something up on Amazon probably isn’t going to make it.
 The ones that put in the effort, and work to make sure it’s a good product to sell will excel.

-We’re going to need better listings now that there is enhanced brand content.
+We’re going to need better listings now on Amazon that there is enhanced brand content.
 More people will start using that making it more difficult for those who don’t.

 Email follow-up sequences will become more important.
 They’ve always been important, but now that they are the only real way to get reviews, they are that much more important.